Who pays for hospice care?

 In 1986, laws were passed to allow the states to develop coverage for hospice programs.
 Most states have a Medicaid hospice benefit, which is patterned after the Medicare hospice benefit.

-If insurance coverage is not available or is not enough to cover all costs, the patient and the family can hire hospice providers and pay for services out of pocket.
-Some hospices provide services without charge if a patient has limited or no financial resources.
+If insurance coverage is not available or does not cover all costs, the patient and the family can hire hospice providers and pay for services out of pocket.
+Some hospices are able to provide services without charge if a patient has limited or no financial resources.